Jotham

-Jotham or Yotam (Ιωαθαμ; Joatham; "YHWH is perfect") was the eleventh king of Judah, and son of Uzziah and Jerusha, daughter of Zadok.
+Jotham or Yotam (Ἰωάθαμ; Joatham; "YHWH is perfect") was the eleventh king of Judah, and son of Uzziah and Jerusha, daughter of Zadok.
 Jotham was 25 years old when he began his reign, and he reigned for 16 years.
 Edwin R. Thiele concluded that his reign commenced as a coregency with his father, which lasted for 11 years.
 Because his father Uzziah was afflicted with tzaraath after he went into the Temple to burn incense, Jotham became governor of the palace and the land at that time, i.e. coregent, while his father lived in a separate house as a leper.

 William F. Albright dated his reign to 742–735 BCE.
 Thiele dated his coregency with Uzziah starting in 751/750 BCE and his sole reign from 740/39 to 736/735 BCE, at which time he was deposed by the pro-Assyrian faction in favor of his son Ahaz.
 Thiele places his death in 732/731 BCE.

 The Gospel of Matthew lists Jotham of Judah in the genealogy of Jesus.
 The archeologist Nelson Glueck found an imprint of king Jotham near Eilat.
 Also near Eilat there is a wadi called "Yatam wadi".

 Reign

 Jotham inherited a strong government, well-officered and administered.
 He is recorded as having built the High or Upper Gate of the Temple in Jerusalem, identified by Matthew Poole as the New Gate mentioned in Jeremiah 36:10.
 "He built cities in the mountains of Judah, and in the forests he built castles and towers."

 2 Kings 15 mentions that Jotham fought wars against Rezin, king of the Arameans, and Pekah, king of Northern Israel.
 He also defeated Ammon, which paid him an immense annual tribute.
 However, the corruption of Northern Israel began to permeate Judah.

 Jotham was a contemporary with the prophets Isaiah, Hosea, Amos, and Micah, from whose advice he benefited.
-He inherited a strong government, well officered and administered.
-He himself is said to have built the upper gate of the house of Yhwh and to have avoided the rashnesswhich allowed his father to enter the Temple (II Chron. xxvii.
+He himself is said to have built the upper gate of the house of Yhwh and to have avoided the rashness which allowed his father to enter the Temple (II Chron. xxvii.
 2).
 "He built cities in the mountains of Judah, and in the forests he built castles and towers."
 He also defeated the Ammonites, who paid him an immense annual tribute.
 His might is attributed by the Chronicler (ib. xxvii.
 6) to his having "ordered his ways before Yhwh, his God."But the increasing corruption of the Northern Kingdom began to permeate Judah, as is seen in the words of Isaiah and Micah.
 Hosea's references to Judah indicate also a lack of purity of life and worship under Jotham's reign.